 - They can use to enhance their ‘expert’ role within their team.

-- That they can use with their team to address specific problem issues.
+- That they can use with their team to solve specific problem issues.

-- So that they can organise a corrective action programme.
+- Enable them to organise a corrective action programme.

 What techniques are taught on this course?